-As part of the EFDSS Dance Development programme, this training day is for dance educators and those who wish to expand their knowledge and skills in teaching English social folk dance (country, ceilidh and barn dancing) - in schools, community settings and adult learning.
+This training day in June 2018, led by folk dance artist Kerry Fletcher with musician Deborah Chalmers, was for dance educators, callers and others who wished to expand their knowledge and skills in teaching English social folk dance (country, ceilidh and barn dancing) - in schools, community settings and adult learning.

 Before I thought "I wonder if...", now "I know I can!"